kodecocodes/english-style-guide/README.md

 **Ampersands in Titles**

-In books, we prefer ampersands to spelling out "and" for titles and subheadings.
+In books, we prefer ampersands to spelling out "and" for titles.
 * **Correct**: Data Structures & Algorithms in Swift
 * **Incorrect**: Data Structures and Algorithms in Swift

+Subheadings should still spell out "and".

 **Chapter References**
 When referring to chapters in the same book, give the chapter number and place the chapter title in quotes: